alessiopassalacqua/R_GoogleTrends_Italy/README.md

 ## Motivation

-This demo app will demonstrate how it is possible to combine the best of modern R &#x1F4E6; packages to create interactive web applications at zero cost and without HTML, CSS, or JavaScript knowledge (like me).
+This demo app demonstrates how it is possible to combine the best of modern R &#x1F4E6; packages to create interactive web applications at zero cost and without HTML, CSS, or JavaScript knowledge.

 ## Link